open-telemetry/opentelemetry-js-contrib/GUIDELINES.md

 ### Public Types

 Public types are meant to be consumed by instrumentation users (OpenTelemetry distribution packages or end users implementing OpenTelemetry in their services).
-These are mostely instrumentation specific config interface (extending `InstrumentationConfig`) and the transitive types used in the config.
+These are mostly instrumentation specific config interface (extending `InstrumentationConfig`) and the transitive types used in the config.

 #### File Name